- JuiceFS v0.15.2 started to support manual backup, recovery and inter-engine migration of metadata.

 JuiceFS supports multiple metadata storage engines, and each engine has a different data management format internally.
 To facilitate management, JuiceFS provides

-dump command to allow writing all metadata in a uniform format to JSON file for backup.
+dump command which allows to write all metadata in a uniform format to JSON file for backup.
 Also, JuiceFS provides

-load command to allow restoring or migrating backups to any metadata storage engine.
+load command which allows to restore or migrate backups to any metadata storage engine.
 For more information on the command, please refer to here.

 Metadata can be exported to a file using the